-Within the Domestic Nuclear Detection Office, the Architecture and Plans Directorate develops, analyzes, and reports on the Global Nuclear Detection Architecture.The Global Nuclear Detection Architecture is a framework for detecting (through technical and non-technical means), analyzing, and reporting on nuclear and other radioactive materials that are out of regulatory control.
+Within the Domestic Nuclear Detection Office (DNDO), the Architecture and Plans Directorate develops, analyzes, and reports on the Global Nuclear Detection Architecture.The Global Nuclear Detection Architecture is a framework for detecting (through technical and non-technical means), analyzing, and reporting on nuclear and other radioactive materials that are out of regulatory control.
 Working in coordination with international, federal, state, and local partners, the Architecture and Plans Directorate analyzes the Global Nuclear Detection Architecture, identifies weaknesses and vulnerabilities, and develops programs to address these issues, to make nuclear terrorism prohibitively difficult for our adversaries.

 The Architecture and Plans Directorate works to reduce the risk of nuclear terrorism by strengthening efforts to detect nuclear and other radioactive materials that are out of regulatory control.
 The directorate is responsible for analyzing nuclear detection capabilities, developing programs to address gaps in detection capabilities, reporting on progress, building interagency partnerships, and crafting plans and guidance for improving detection efforts and planning both domestically and internationally.

 To support its mission, the directorate supports studies and analyses which help:

 - Formulate effective plans for reducing the risk of radiological and nuclear attacks;

 - Evaluate advantages and disadvantages of using alternative solutions.